adamnovitch/weaver-class/README.md

 - **Patient Defense** You can take the Dodge action as a bonus action.
 - **Resist Environment** You become immune to the adverse effects of harsh weather for 1 hour.
 Additionally if you spend an extra 5 pts. you become immune to exhaustion for the next 8 hours.
 - **Sense Emotion** You attune your senses to pick up the emotions of others for 10 minutes, with concentration.
 As your action, and as a bonus action on each turn for the duration, you can focus your senses on one humanoid you can see within 30 feet of you.
 You instantly learn the target’s prevailing emotion, whether it’s love, anger, pain, fear, calm, or something else.
 If the target isn’t actually humanoid or it is immune to being charmed, you sense that it is calm.
-- **Strong Parry** When you parry, your AC increases by your proficiency bonus instead of by 2.
 #### 3 pts
 - **Battle Meditation** As a bonus action, you can grant yourself advantage on your next weapon attack.
 - **End Affliction** You can use this ability as an action to end one effect on yourself that is causing you to be frightened.